-- (NB If staff suspect soiling and it is denied by the child the matter should be referred to the parent for advice-usually by a telephone call) - A child's refusal to allow themselves to be changed will result in an immediate telephone call to inform parents.
-Parent /carer can choose to visit the school to change the child or take them home to change-then return to school. - Ensure another member of staff, preferably the class teacher if during lesson time, knows that you are withdrawing the child and why. - Speak to the child by name and explain what is happening.
+- (NB If staff suspect soiling and it is denied by the child the matter should be referred to the parent for advice-usually by a telephone call) - Forcing the child to 'prove otherwise' is unnecessary and unwise.
+However, so is allowing children to sit in soiled clothing.
+If needed, an executive decision by the Headteacher / Deputy Headteacher will be made to send the child home or force parents to collect and deal with the situation themselves. - A child's refusal to allow themselves to be changed will result in an immediate telephone call to inform parents.
+Parents can choose to visit the school to change the child or take them home to change-then return to school. - Ensure another member of staff, preferably the class teacher if during lesson time, knows that you are withdrawing the child and why. - Speak to the child by name and explain what is happening.
 Ensure privacy appropriate to the child's age and situation. - If children can change themselves, wait outside the door with the younger children and reassure them you are there.
 If the child is mature enough, offer the option of going alone without an adult.
 Professional judgement should be used. - Be aware and responsive to the child's reactions if assisting with intimate care. - Ensure any religious and cultural values are taken into account. - Ensure spare clothing is readily available e.g. classroom, medical room or disabled toilets. - If washing is required, use a disposable cloth.
-Encourage the child to wash any intimate parts of the body with antibacterial flushable wipes. - Any injuries needing intimate care should be dealt with sensitively by First Aiders.
-The Headteacher, Deputy Headteacher or SENCO should be called in such circumstances and parents will be requested to attend as appropriate. - Gloves should be used in assisting in any form of intimate care (kept with wipes). - Dispose of any used items appropriately in tied plastic bags.
-Nappies must go into a specified nappy bin. - If necessary, clean and disinfect any soiled surfaces with antibacterial fluid once the child has returned to the classroom. - Inform the Site Manager if any cleaning has occurred. - If a child has need of support or reassurance after the incident, an appropriate space should be used. - Record all incidents of intimate care on Medical Tracker and send email notification to parent / carer. - See below for procedures regarding children who require daily or regular intimate care. - Confidentiality should be maintained at all times between child, school and parent / carer although it should be recorded on Medical Tracker. - Staff with concerns over any aspect of intimate care should discuss these with the Headteacher, Deputy Headteacher or SENCO.
+Encourage the child to wash any intimate parts of the body with antibacterial flushable wipes. - Soiling and toilet accident clean up kits are stored in the in Foundation Stage accessible toilet, Key Stage 1 children's toilets, Medical Room and accessible toilets. - Any injuries needing intimate care should be dealt with sensitively by First Aiders.
+The Headteacher, Deputy Headteacher or SENCO should be called in such circumstances and parents will be requested to attend as appropriate. - Gloves should be used in assisting in any form of intimate care (kept with wipes). - Dispose of any used items appropriately in tied plastic bags. - If necessary, clean and disinfect any soiled surfaces with antibacterial fluid once the child has returned to the classroom. - Inform the Site Manager if any cleaning has occurred. - If a child has need of support or reassurance after the incident, an appropriate space should be used. - Record all incidents of intimate care in the P & 5 File and send a standardised note to parents if the child has been assisted in any way.
+See attached. - See below for procedures regarding children who require daily or regular intimate care. - Confidentiality should be maintained at all times between child, school and parent/carer although it should be recorded in the P & S File. - Staff with concerns over any aspect of intimate care should discuss these with the Headteacher, Deputy Headteacher or SENCO.